PMMon/Thesis_Social_Interactions/README.md

 ```

 ## Datasets
-You can conduct experiments on datasets of real-world human motion behavior or on synthetic datasets that simulate human motion behavior using the Social Force Model [[2]](#2).
+You can conduct experiments on datasets of real-world human motion behavior and on synthetic datasets that simulate human motion behavior using the Social Force Model [[2]](#2).

 ### Real Datasets